I was doing drama therapy on myself long before I ever heard the term.

 Who is Drama Therapy Good For?

-Anyone who struggles to regulate emotional reactions to life stress!
+Drama therapy can help anyone who struggles to regulate emotional reactions to life stress!
 Which is just about everyone at one point or another.

 I am passionate about healing trauma, especially childhood trauma.
 Trauma triggers can feel confusing and overwhelming.
 It is often easier to make sense of them through color, texture, metaphor, etc. instead of language.